jinghuazhao/INF/README.md

 ## Analysis

 To implement the analysis plan, we started with analysis on INTERVAL as with [INTERVAL.sh](tryggve/INTERVAL.sh) and [cardio.sh](doc/cardio.sh), which includes cis/trans classification via Jimmy's [cis.vs.trans.classification.R](doc/cis.vs.trans.classification.R) and a Bash version via bedtools, [cistrans.sh](doc/cistrans.sh).
 Jimmy's competitive log10(p) calculator is also documented in [log10p.md](doc/log10p.md) in comparison with R/Rmpfr.
+The cis.vs.trans.classification and log10p are both in [R/gap](https://github.com/jinghuazhao/R/gap).

 The CAD summary statistics used for MAGMA and MR is described [here](https://github.com/jinghuazhao/Omics-analysis/tree/master/CAD)
 -- as noted in MMP12.sh, the MMP12 case could have been done genomewide.
 A colocalisation analysis on simulated data can be found in the